Top 10 Creative Ways to Welcome New Students & Build a Strong Community

 9. Organise Peer Mentorship Programs

-In addition to assigning fellow students, colleges can offer long-term peer mentoring services.
-The experience from the seniors helps new students make better decisions throughout the academic year.
+In addition to assigning fellow students, colleges can also offer long-term peer mentoring services.
+The experience of the seniors helps new students make better decisions throughout the academic year.
 A friendly review meeting between mentors and mentees can be scheduled to ensure new students receive ongoing support.

 Impact: Mentorship creates professional relationships and gives an idea of what to do for new learners during their transition phase.